 Jia Hao

 My Playdate connects to a remote tmux session.
 Crank to scroll or push B to talk (and exit vim).
+Under the hood, it uses ghostty-vt to emulate a terminal and connects to the remote session over mTLS.

 Over the past few weeks, I’ve been working on turning the game console into a remote control for my terminal.
 It’s a Cortex M7 with a 1-bit display, Wi-Fi and a mic.
 There is a C SDK and people have ported Doom onto it.